 Investing in capacity.
 “Publishers still see journalists as the core and that budget should go to editors/writers,” Soni noted.
 “You hear media companies talk about the importance of technology, but pay attention to what they actually do and not what they say.
 In my experience, they talk about tech but aren’t willing to pay for it.”
 Sierra Club made significant investments in Care2, a service to acquire emails, and Convio, a new constituent relationship management system (eCRM) that synchronizes communication touch points and membership status across all their databases and 63 chapters.
 At a large scale, it is often not enough to increase technology investment alone, but also the personnel to use it strategically.
 The Sierra Club develops ways to increase online fundraising and advocacy effectiveness that are more important than the technology.
 Similarly, when OffTheBus crowdsourced fact-checking through a database, their strategy of pairing anecdotes with users’ information and sorting by zip code made the difference.
 Many people in media talk about the importance of building “lists” (i.e., databases of constituencies, donors or subscribers), but those lists are only as valuable as the engagement they create.

 Merging roles of journalist and technologist.
-Reflecting on her biggest lessons as general manager for NYTimes.com, Schiller said “Don’t think about technology as the end of the process but as integrated into the process.
+Reflecting on her biggest lessons as general manager for NYTimes.com, Schiller said, “Don’t think about technology as the end of the process but as integrated into the process.
 Developers should be part of the journalistic process, and depending on their training, the right developers are journalists.
 What the web is doing is not just converting news into an online experience, but it’s creating a whole new journalistic experience.”

 Rapid, low-cost innovation.
 At a time when companies are cutting back and laying off employees, it is hard for organizations to innovate.
 “There is often an inability to do what I call rapid, low-cost innovation,” Soni said.
 “This kind of innovation is important because in these times we don’t know what’ll work and what won’t.
 All we can do is rapid experimentation and see how the consumer responds.”
 In this regard, Soni said that using search to understand customers is more valuable than running traditional focus groups.
 “Search is an active process—not passive.
 Actively looking for what demonstrates an intention makes it real.”